sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > OPTIONAL.
 The logical name of the target service where the client intends to use the requested security token.
 Identical as in [[RFC8693]].

 scope
 > OPTIONAL.
 Indicates the access privileges of the requested security tokens.
-MUST contain at least the value 'openid' and SHOULD contain a specific scope for which access is requested.
+MUST contain at least the value `openid` and SHOULD contain a specific scope for which access is requested.

 requested_token_type
 > OPTIONAL.
 An identifier for the type of the requested security token.
 Identical as in [[RFC8693]].